search

 Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Important Considerations for Hedging Trades on Exness
+Points to Note About Hedging Trades on Exness

-The rules for hedging vary by broker
+The rules for hedging vary by broker.

-Only when you open hedging positions within the same Exness account will the margin requirements for "buy" and "sell" positions be offset.The required margin is the amount of margin required for a trade.
+Only when you open hedging positions within the same Exness account will the margin requirements for “buy” and “sell” positions be offset against each other.The required margin is the amount of margin needed to execute a trade.
 For example, if opening a long position requires a margin of 500 yen, the margin required to open an opposite position of the same lot size within the same account will be offset by the long position, resulting in a margin of 0 yen.
-On MT4 (MetaTrader 4) and MT5 (MetaTrader 5), the margin field itself will be hidden (on the MT4 mobile app, it will display "Margin: 0").
+On MT4(MetaTrader 4)/MT5 (MetaTrader 5), the margin field itself will be hidden (on the MT4 smartphone app, it will display “Margin: 0”).

 両建て取引時の証拠金表示